 3) Barcode Badge

-Another option available is the barcode badge.
+Another option available from By the Book is the barcode badge.
 These badges are credit card size tags that can be printed directly from the software.
 They include the family picture as well as the barcode.
-The card is scanned and the family is immediately identified for check-in.
-The card can also be used to release the child on check-out since there is a family picture.
+The card is scanned and the family is immediately identified for check in.
+The card can also be used to release the child on check out, since there is a family picture.

 The downside of this badge is that families can forget them at home or will have to dig through a wallet or purse to find them.
 This can slow your lines down.